adetokunbo/challengehub.app/_posts/en/2019-08-12-first-two-classes.md

 ### Class 1

-The first class of the semester is special for any course, and the aim of this class is to explain the use of ChallengeHub and the nature of Challenge Based Active Learning to the students.
+The first class of the semester is special for any course, and the aim of this class is to explain the use of ChallengeHub and the nature of challenge-based active learning to the students.

 In this model, the teacher outlines the following to the students:

-- Why challenge based active learning is more effective and fun for the students than the traditional lecture style they are used to.
+- Why challenge-based active learning is more effective and fun for the students than the traditional lecture style they are used to.
 After all, if students understand why they’re doing something, they’re more likely to engage with it.
 - Information about how to register for the course.
 - Highlight the [challenge log](/en/2019/08/11/the-challenge-log/) as an integral part of student participation.
 - Stress that challenges are different from homework.
 It’s *ok* to get things wrong and not complete all the challenges every week.